Defender for Endpoint and the Endpoint Security baseline

 |---|---|---|

-| Block all Office applications from creating child processes | Block | Highest-value rule — stops macro-launched malware.
-Has a known OAuth compatibility impact in thick-client Outlook; see the note below |
+| Block all Office applications from creating child processes | Block | Highest-value rule: stops macro-launched malware.
+Known OAuth impact in thick-client Outlook (see note below). |

-| Block Office communication application from creating child processes | Warn | Affects Outlook OAuth flows and Teams integrations.
-OIB ships at Warn — the user can override once — rather than Block, to surface impacted workflows during the validation period before committing to full enforcement |
+| Block Office communication application from creating child processes | Warn | Affects Outlook OAuth and Teams integrations.
+Ships at Warn (user can override once) to surface impacted workflows before full enforcement. |

-| Block executable files by prevalence, age, or trusted list | Audit | High false positive rate for custom or legacy line-of-business applications.
-Validate thoroughly before promoting to Warn or Block |
+| Block executable files by prevalence, age, or trusted list | Audit | High false-positive rate for custom or legacy line-of-business apps.
+Validate before promoting to Warn or Block. |

-| Block rebooting machine in Safe Mode | Audit | Administrators legitimately use Safe Mode for recovery and troubleshooting.
-Evaluate operational impact before promoting |
+| Block rebooting machine in Safe Mode | Audit | Admins use Safe Mode for recovery and troubleshooting.
+Evaluate operational impact before promoting. |

-| Enable Controlled Folder Access | Audit Mode | Protects Documents, Desktop, and other common folders from unauthorized writes — effective ransomware mitigation.
-Ships at Audit because many legitimate applications write to protected folders.
-Identify and exclude affected apps before promoting to Block |
+| Enable Controlled Folder Access | Audit Mode | Ransomware mitigation: blocks unauthorized writes to Documents, Desktop, and similar folders.
+Ships at Audit because many legitimate apps write there; exclude them before promoting to Block. |

 When Block all Office applications from creating child processes is set to Block, Outlook cannot spawn the WebView2 child process it requires to display OAuth authentication popups.
-Adding any OAuth-authenticated external account — Gmail, Google Workspace, third-party calendar connectors — in classic Outlook silently fails.
+Adding any OAuth-authenticated external account (Gmail, Google Workspace, third-party calendar connectors) in classic Outlook silently fails.
 The authentication window never opens.

 Why it breaks: Outlook's "Add Account" flow for modern-auth providers launches WebView2 as a child process to render the OAuth consent screen.
-The ASR rule terminates this at the OS level before WebView2 initializes, so the failure appears unrelated to any policy — and only manifests on managed devices where Block mode is active.
+The ASR rule terminates this at the OS level before WebView2 initializes, so the failure appears unrelated to any policy and only manifests on managed devices where Block mode is active.

 The correct response is a decision, not a workaround.
-This rule is one of the highest-value ASR controls because it directly blocks macro-launched malware — a primary delivery mechanism for ransomware and credential stealers.
+This rule is one of the highest-value ASR controls because it directly blocks macro-launched malware, a primary delivery mechanism for ransomware and credential stealers.
 Weakening the rule in response to a compatibility complaint is not an acceptable permanent state for any managed device environment.

 Before relaxing the rule, ask the workflow question first:

-Option 1 — Workflow change (preferred): Access Gmail in a browser.
+Option 1: Workflow change (preferred): Access Gmail in a browser.
 This achieves the same user outcome without weakening the device's security posture.
-For environments processing regulated or sensitive data, this is the strongly recommended path: connecting a personal Gmail account to the same thick-client Outlook instance that handles sensitive business mail creates a commingling risk — the same application window, clipboard, and attachment handling context for both regulated and personal data.
+For environments processing regulated or sensitive data, this is the strongly recommended path: connecting a personal Gmail account to the same thick-client Outlook instance that handles sensitive business mail creates a commingling risk: the same application window, clipboard, and attachment handling context for both regulated and personal data.
 The ASR rule is surfacing a workflow that should not exist on a managed device in the first place.

-Option 2 — ASR rule exclusion (if business-justified): If connecting an OAuth provider to thick-client Outlook is a genuine, documented business requirement approved by the security team, add Outlook to the per-rule exclusion list rather than changing the rule mode.
-This is narrower than Warn or Audit — it allows only Outlook to spawn child processes while the rule remains enforced for Word, Excel, PowerPoint, and all other Office apps.
+Option 2: ASR rule exclusion (if business-justified): If connecting an OAuth provider to thick-client Outlook is a genuine, documented business requirement approved by the security team, add Outlook to the per-rule exclusion list rather than changing the rule mode.
+This is narrower than Warn or Audit: it allows only Outlook to spawn child processes while the rule remains enforced for Word, Excel, PowerPoint, and all other Office apps.

 - Navigate to Intune > Endpoint security > Attack surface reduction > [your ASR policy] > Edit